19 Best Things to Do in Yogyakarta Besides the Temples (2023)

 Chances are you might already be staying around Jalan Prawirotaman, so take a stroll before sunset around the area to explore the graffiti, murals, and funky cafes that make Jogja so quirky.

-I absolutely adore kampungs.
 A kampung is an Indonesian neighborhood, usually characterized by small alleys, colorful houses, a tightly-knit community, warungs with awesome home-cooked meals, kids flying kites, and their older brothers training pigeons.

 You must take a walk inside at least one kampung while in Jogja!
-Beware: you might get lost!
-(Joking!
-Or am I?)

 Pro tip: When you pass by locals in kampungs, wave or bow and say “Monggo“, which is the Javanese greeting towards older people.
-Then watch the locals light up and cheerfully greet you back with “Monggo, monggo!“

 Some of my favorite kampungs in Yogyakarta are:

 - Ngampilan: especially the area between the streets KH.
 Ahmad Dahlan and Karel Sasuit Tubun.
-MAP.
+[MAP]

 Nonetheless, the Kraton is open for visitors as a museum where you can see a great collection of royal artifacts, an array of horse carriages used by the Sultans, and watch a traditional arts performance.